jinjagit/chess/README.md

 I chose not to produce a command line app, but instead went for a more graphical approach, using the ruby2D gem.
 While this gem is still a little rough around the edges (at only v 0.7), it is way more pleasant to look at than anything I could produce in the terminal, and enables a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.

-Current state (04/11/18): Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
-All legal moves are possible, including castling and en_passant.
+Current state (05/11/18): Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
+All legal moves are possible, including castling, pawn promotion and en_passant.
 Checkmate and stalemate are correctly detected (and the game halted when found).

 A move list (both native and PGN format) is created as the 'game' progresses.
 The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
+Checks, checkmate, stalemate, en_passant and pawn promotion are all correctly formatted in the PGN record.

 ### To do next:
-  * pawn promotion
   * draw by 3-fold-repetition
   * flippable board
   * 50-move draw rule (if no captures, pawn advances, etc.)